Organization for Security and Co-operation in Europe (OSCE)

 Since the early days of the Conference on Security and Co-operation in Europe, the predecessor of the OSCE, Switzerland has been committed to building bridges in the tradition of its good offices and the promotion of dialogue.
 Switzerland also uses the OSCE as a platform to promote its liberal values.
 Specifically, Switzerland is active at three levels:

-• At the political level, Switzerland is constantly contributing ideas and its own negotiation efforts to resolve deadlocks and find compromises.
+• At the political level, Switzerland is endeavouring to contribute to resolving deadlocks and finding compromises with ideas and its own negotiation efforts.

 • At the diplomatic level, Switzerland advocates OSCE-relevant issues both in Vienna and in the capitals and gives them due prominence in bilateral consultations with the OSCE participating states.